biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 This paper reports what we did during the DBCLS BioHackathon 2024.

-# Cooperation with other groups
+# Cooperations with other groups

 - We supported people who want to install InterMine.